Commercial model

 With 10 distinct capabilities, the FF Futurist is designed as a versatile platform rather than a single-task device.
 This breadth means the robot can handle varied scenarios and workflows, reducing the need for multiple specialized robots and increasing its utility across different situations.

-A battery life of Up to 3 hours (hot-swappable battery) provides substantial operational runway.
+A battery life of Approx. 3 hours continuous standing time; hot-swappable without power interruption provides substantial operational runway.
 For humanoid applications, this means longer work sessions between charges, fewer interruptions, and the ability to complete larger tasks or cover more area in a single charge cycle.

 At 69kg, the FF Futurist is a substantial piece of equipment.
 This weight contributes to stability and robustness but also means the robot requires careful consideration of floor load limits, transportation logistics, and the potential impact force in the event of unexpected contact with people or objects.